 In addition to these energy efficiency awareness programs, this utility also offers net metering and a renewable energy credits program.
-As of 2020, customers that opt into and qualify for this plan receive $8.50 per MWh of power produced.
+As of 2020, customers that opt into and qualify for this plan receive $8.50 per kWh of power produced.
 While this program does state that these customers will receive payment for their production each month, it doesn’t state how long they will receive payment.

-Socorro also has an inner-connection program.
+Socorro also has an interconnection program.
 It issues payment for excess customer generation at its avoided cost.
 At the end of each month, customer accounts that have more than $50 in excess solar credit receive a payment.

 Continental Divide Electric

 Continental Divide offers residential energy efficiency rebates for qualified appliances and fixtures.
 Customers have the option to purchase 100 kWh blocks of renewable energy through the utility.
 The utility also offers net metering at its retail rate, but it is uncertain how or if they are implementing a REC program.

 Why Solar in New Mexico?

 New Mexico is an ideal location for residential solar because of its average sun hours.
 Albuquerque, New Mexico, receives an average of 7-7.5 peak sun hours.
 Having more peak sun hours means that fewer solar panels are needed to meet a homeowner’s energy needs.